ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 # VMware Hybrid Cloud migrations
 {: #hcxclient-migrations}

-After the VMware® HCX™ Service Mesh and Network Extensions are provisioned and extended, the next step is the migration of VMs.
+After the VMware HCX™ Service Mesh and Network Extensions are provisioned and extended, the next step is the migration of VMs.

 The following migration types exist:
 * vMotion